idaholab/moose/modules/thermal_hydraulics/doc/content/source/base/Simulation.md

 It also performs integrity checks for:

-- the coupling matrix, making sure it's sufficiently capture inter-variable dependencies for convergence
+- the coupling matrix, making sure it sufficiently captures inter-variable dependencies for convergence
 - the components, making sure they all have a single inlet and a single outlet, and calling their own integrity checks